abornot/til/README.md

-# Today I Writed
+# Today I Learned

-We constantly write new things.
-This is a repo to share those writings.
+We constantly learn new things.
+This is a repo to share those learnings.

 ---